hppr-dev/stoke-auth/README.md

 }
 ```

-Groups may also be linked to outside sources (LDAP, etc) to allow claims to automatically be populated.
+Groups may also be linked to outside sources (LDAP, etc) to allow claims to automatically be populated by group membership.

-A single group and claim to manage access to the admin console will be created automatically if it does not exist when starting the server.
+A single group and claim to manage access to the admin console will be created automatically if it does not exist when server is started.
 The claim that grants administrative access to the admin console is "srol=spr".
 In other words, if a user has `"srol" : "spr"` in their token claims, they are able to access the admin pages.